 This session, geared toward participants who are new to AVID or are interested in implementing AVID, will focus on how AVID helps educators become more engaged so that students may succeed through college and beyond.
 Participants will walk away with an understanding of the impact that AVID can make by systematically increasing academic rigor and creating engaging learning environments, accelerating the performance of underrepresented students, and delivering results schoolwide.

-AHE Resources for Early College High Schools, 2-Yr & 4-Yr Colleges and Universities
+AHE Resources for Early College High Schools, Two-Year & Four-Year Colleges, and Universities

 Rachel Juarez-Torres, Program Manager, AVID for Higher Education, Dallas TX

 AVID for Higher Education is introducing two new resource materials for early college high school programs and for colleges and universities—the AVID version of Dr. Joe Cuseo’s and Dr. Aaron Thompson’s first-year experience book called Thriving in College and Beyond, and a revised edition of AHE’s Postsecondary Strategies for Success.
-Both books can be used in many ways to support student success in both ECHS’s, 2-yr and 4-yr colleges and universities as well as in technical college and adult education programs.
+Both books can be used in many ways to support student success in both ECHS’s, two-year and four-year colleges, and universities as well as in technical college and adult education programs.
 Help us celebrate the release of these new resources.

 Special Friday Lunch Presentations